Joseph Rowntree (Senior) (1801-1859)

 Grocer and tea dealer, was born in Scarborough the youngest of three sons of John Rowntree and Elizabeth (née Lotherington).
 He was educated at two day schools in Scarborough, his parents not being in a position to send him to the Quaker Ackworth School.
 By the age of 13 he was assisting his father and his brother John in the grocery business on Bland’s Cliff, which his father had established.

 Move to York

 He moved to York on his twenty-first birthday and set up as a grocer at 28 Pavement.
 He married Sarah Stephenson of Manchester.
 There were five children, three sons and two daughters (one of whom died in infancy).
-The business prospered and in 1845 the family moved to Blossom St, and in 1848 to 39 Bootham.
+The business prospered and in 1845 the family moved to Blossom St (the right side of the house no. 26), and in 1848 to 39 Bootham.
 During the 1850s his two elder sons became partners in the business, while a man named Chistopher Robinson had joined it as a manager and William Hughes was in charge of the apprentices.
 This gave Joseph the time to channel his energies into a wide ranger of social and educational issues, which he discussed almost daily with Samuel Tuke (1784-1857).

 Educational interests and social concerns